-Marriage (civil marriage: meeting legal requirements, but without any religious affiliation) is a legal status recognised in all EU countries.
+Civil marriage is a legal status recognised in all EU countries.

-If different EU countries are involved – for instance because you marry someone of a different nationality or because you plan to move abroad after getting married – check which country's laws apply to your marriage and to your matrimonial property regime.
+Check which country's laws apply to your marriage and to your matrimonial property regime.
 This will have important consequences for your rights and obligations as spouses.

-If you are getting married in a different EU country from the one where you live, check with the authorities in both which formalities are needed for your marriage to have full force and effect in both countries.
+If you are getting married in a different EU country from the one where you live, check with the authorities in both countries which formalities are needed for your marriage to have full force and effect in both countries.
 These may include registration or publication requirements.

 Your marriage will be recognised in all other EU countries - although this does not fully apply to same-sex marriages.